gavioto/gwt-polymer/README.md

 GWT + Polymer

 A simple Maven + GWT application integrating with Polymer.

+Please run `bower install` in `src/main/webapp`  to get the polymer components